nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 *Figure I.1.1: Sequence Diagram of Calendar Command*

 When the user requests to view the calendar interface, the `displaySchedulePanel()` method of `CenterPanel` is called, which sets the current display to show the `SchedulePanel`.
-Switching to the student view and tag list is similarly achieved by calling `displayPersonGridPanel()` and `displayTagListPanel` respectively.
+Switching to the student view and tag list is similarly achieved by calling `displayPersonGridPanel()` and `displayTagListPanel()` methods respectively.

 ### Undo/redo feature